jlstiles/SLTE/README.md

-# SLTE Learners for Superlearner that fit the TE function
+# Learners for Superlearner that fit the TE function
 devtools::install_github("jlstiles/SLTE")